arduino/help-center-content/content/Software and Downloads/IDE Settings/Error-Could-not-create-the-Java-Virtual-Machine-Windows.md

 ```
 Error: Could not create the Java Virtual Machine.
-Error: A fatal exception has occured.
+Error: A fatal exception has occurred.
 Program will exit.
 ```

 Arduino IDE comes bundled with its own Java Runtime Environment, located within the application folder.
 You are **not** required to install Java yourself on your system.
 The error indicates that the Java Virtual Machine (JVM) could not be started, which can be caused by corrupted or incorrectly configured files in the Arduino IDE application folder, or conflicting system-level configuration for the Java environment.